-The most celebrated song by the most famous man in musical history had a pretty shoddy start.
+The most celebrated song by the most famous man in musical history, ‘Billie Jean’, had fairly unceremonious beginnings.

 The ‘Billie Jean’ demo is fascinating because you can hear the bones of the song, musically speaking, but lyrically, MJ is nowhere near where he should be.